jglanz/AMD_OC_Ryzen/README.md

 ### 1. ACPI

 The first few files, those without a _-X570-_ prefix, are for setting up AGPM injector, and _EC_ with other power adjustments.
 The x-AmdTable are fixes found by CaseySJ to ASRock SSDT mistakes.
-Meanwhile, the _-NVMe-_ files adjust the device names and correct internal drives appearing as external icons.
+Meanwhile, the _-NVMe-ANSx_ files adjust the device names and correct internal drives appearing as external icons.
 The SSDTs _-BXBR_ and _-GP13_ rename the USB devices.

 The GPU SSDT files, such as _SSDT-X570-RX580-slot-1.aml_, primarily provide correct re-naming of the devices (although much is provided by WEG) and nice displays of the drivers within SystemInformaion/PCI on the Mac.
 Two of these do adjust the functioning of the PowerTables (Vega 56 and 64).
 These SSDT GPU files do not inject AGPM; that is provided through kext files described in the next section.

-The other two NVMe files listed as _GPP0-ANS3_ and _GPP2-ANS3_ are described below in section A6.
+There are 4 included SSDT-NVMe-ANSx-X files that simply rename ANSI devices and inject information into the System Information/PCI section.
+The most important role by changing the names for the devices, these files change the disk icons from external to internal icons on the desktop.
+The descriptions inside the files should be changed to reflect the brand and sizes of NVMe drives that you are using in your build.
+However, as these ANSI files are not essential for booting, they may be ignored.
+(Two of the NVMe files, _ANS3-GPP0-ANS3_ and _ANS3-GPP2_, are described below in section A6.)

 Finally, the _SSDT-X570-TB3-Builtin.aml_ file injects the correct XHC5 setting for USB3 functionality and renames the TB nodes.
 While TB3 is working, it is still incomplete: the TB device must be connected before boot and there is no hot-plug capability.
 Check the discusson sites listed below for current updates.
 Hopefully, the only update required to make TB3 fully functional will be a more complete SSDT-TB file replacing the one presently being used.
 Further, testnig is being done with a PCIe Titan Ridge TB card in Slot 4 (PCIe4), which was flashed the NVM 23.
 The SSDT for this is _SSDT-X570-Cr-TB3-GPP9-slot-4.aml_.
 While this file is included, it is disabled within the ACPI section of the __config.plist__ file.
 This SSDT injects the XHC device on the PCIe card as XHC1.